ScienceOfComputerProgramming/SCICO-D-23-00335/runexperiment.md

 After this, and assuming you already did the "Limited Replication" in 5a, you now only need to validate:

 * You can compare the produced heatmaps in `../traces` to the results reported in Figure 4 and Figure 5 (the SBT heatmaps) in Section 5.2.
+You need to flip the images vertically first.

 * The last step of the runs check which of the Player Experience (PX) requirements in Table 3 in Section 5.2 are confirmed by the tests.
 The results are printed to the console, and should be among the last printed.
 Note that a VALID verdict implies SAT.
 Also note that some requirements expect UNSAT as verdict.
 Only compare the TS_SB part of the table.